-MMVideo() This returns information about the video content of the current multimedia window.
-Func MMVideo({&hPix%{, &vPix%{, &fps}}}); hPix% If present, returned as the number of horizontal pixels in the image.
-VPix% If present, returned as the number of vertical pixels in the image. fps If present, returned as the frames per second value held in the image file.
-Returns 0 if no video is present or this is not a multimedia window or 1 if there is video in the multimedia window.
-See also:MMAudio(), MMImage(), MMOpen(), MMPosition() MoveBy() This moves the text caret in a text window relative to the current position by lines and/or a character offset.
+This moves the text caret in a text window relative to the current position by lines and/or a character offset.
 You can extend or cancel the current selection.

-Func MoveBy(sel%{, char%{, line%}}); sel% With char% present, if sel% is zero, all selections are cleared.
+Func MoveBy(sel%{, char%{, line%}});

+- sel% With char% present, if sel% is zero, all selections are cleared.
 If non-zero the selection is extended to the destination of the move.
-With char% omitted sel%=0 returns the character offset, 1 the line number and 2 the column. char If line is absent, the new position is obtained by adding char to the current character offset in the file.
-You cannot move the caret beyond the existing text. line% If present it specifies a line offset.
+With char% omitted sel%=0 returns the character offset, 1 the line number and 2 the column. - char% If line% is absent, the new position is obtained by adding char% to the current character offset in the file.
+You cannot move the caret beyond the existing text. - line% If present it specifies a line offset.
 The new line is the current line number plus line% and the new character position is the current character position in the line plus char%.
 The new line number is limited to the existing text.
-If the new character position is beyond the start or end of the line it is limited to the line.
-Returns It returns the new position.
+If the new character position is beyond the start or end of the line, it is limited to the line. - Returns It returns the new position.
 MoveBy(1,0) returns the current position without changing the selection.
 See sel% (above) to get line and column numbers.

-See also:MoveTo(), Selection\$() MoveTo() This moves the text caret in a text window.
-You position the caret by lines and/or a character offset.
+See also:MoveTo(), Selection\$()

+MoveTo() oves the text caret in a text window.
+You position the caret by lines and/or a er offset.
 You can extend or cancel the text selection.
 The first line is number 1.
-Func MoveTo(sel%, char%{, line%}); sel% If zero, all selections are cleared.
-If non-zero the selection is extended to the destination of the move and the new current position is the start of the selection. char% If line% is absent, this sets the new position in the file.
+Func M loveTo(sel%, char%{, line%}); sel% If zero, all selections are cleared.
+If non-zero the selection is extended to, the destination of the move and the new current position is the start of the selection. char% If line% is absent, this sets the new position in the file.
 You cannot move the caret beyond the existing text.
 0 places the caret at the start of the text. line% If present it specifies the new line number.
 The new line number is limited to the existing text. char% sets the position in this line (and is limited to the line).
 Returns The function returns the new position in the file.
-See also:MoveBy(), Selection\$() NextTime() This finds the next item on a channel after a time.
-If a marker filter is in use, only data that is included in the filter is visible.
+See also MoveBy(),Selection\$() NextTime() ds the next item on a channel after a time.
+If a marker filter is in use, only data neluded in the filter is visible.
 It is an error to use this function in a result view.
-Func NextTime(chan%, time{,&val code%[]{,data[] data%[] &data\$}}); chan% The channel number in the view to use. time The time to start the search after.
+Func N lextTime(chan%, time{,&val code%[]{,data[] data%[] &data\$}}); chan% The channel number in the view to use. time The time to start the search after.
 Items at the time are ignored.
-To ensure that items at time 0 are found, set the start time of the search to a negative time.

-- val Optional: for waveform channels it returns the waveform value.
-For event level channels, it is returned 0 if the transition is low to high, and 1 if the transition is high to low.
-If there is no event it returns the level at time; 0 for low, 1 for high. - code% This optional parameter is only used if the channel is a marker type.
-This is an array with at least four elements that is filled in with the marker codes. - data Gets data from RealMark and WaveMark channels.
-If there is insufficient data, unused entries are unchanged.
+To ensure that items at time 0 are found, set the start time of the search to a negative time. val Optional: for waveform channels it returns the waveform value.
+For event level channels, it returns 0 if the transition is low to high, 1 if the transition is high to low.
+If there is no event, it returns the level at time; 0 for low, 1 for high. code% This optional parameter is only used if the channel is a marker type.
+This is an array with at least four elements that is filled in with the marker codes.

+- Gets data from RealMark and WaveMark channels.
+If there is insufficient data, data unused entries are unchanged.
 Integer arrays are for WaveMark channels and return the 16-bit data that holds the waveform.
 If WaveMark data has multiple traces, use a two dimensional array.
 The trace number is the second index. - data\$ A string returned holding the text from a TextMark channel.